UMaine-ASAP/Graduate-School-Application/README.md

 ### Note
 As part of the site configuration, the .htaccess file's exists to redirect all url requests to routes.php according to Apache 2's rewrite rules.
 If application url requests do not function at all, the server needs to be configured to either allow the .htacess files, or redirect url requests to routes.php.
 If this is not an option, alternatively you can change the webroot in externalConfiguration.php to http://<webroot_here>/routes.php.
 The urls will not be as pretty but the application should function properly.

-Templates
+Views
 ---------

-Templates (also known as views) are the display containers of the application.
+Views (also known as templates) are the display containers of the application.

 Templates are implemented using the Twig framework.
 Twig allows inheriting templates, variable replacement, basic looping and conditional statements, data filtering, and much more.
 See [Twig Home](http://twig.sensiolabs.org/) for additional details.